fff-rs/juice/perf/README.md

 # Profiling

-Collenchyma comes with scripts to help with profiling performance problems.
+Coaster comes with scripts to help with profiling performance problems.

 Run [perf](http://www.brendangregg.com/perf.html) on one of the benchmark test: